brucefan1983/gpuqt/README.md

 * Go to the folders "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized", compile the C++ codes with the "-std=c++11" option, and run the executables.
 This will produce all the input files (with suffix .in) for the examples.

-* Go to the main folder where you can see the "src" folder and type "src/lsqt examples/input.txt" to run the examples.
+* Go to the main folder where you can see the "src" folder and type "src/lsqt_gpu examples/input.txt" (or "src/lsqt_gpu examples/input.txt" if you use the CPU version) to run the examples.
 The data will be written into the output files (with suffix .out) in the "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized" folders.
 If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results